MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Register-ObjectEvent.md

 The name that you select must be unique in the current session.
 The default value is the GUID that Windows PowerShell assigns.

-The value of this parameter appears in the value of the SourceIdentifier property of the subcriber object and of all event objects associated with this subscription.
+The value of this parameter appears in the value of the SourceIdentifier property of the subscriber object and of all event objects associated with this subscription.

 ```yaml
 Type: String